 The Public Health Informatics Concentration provides students with the knowledge and skills needed to collect, analyze, and manage population-level data and understand electronic tools used in public and population health.
 It involves knowledge of organizations and individuals within a community and is viewed as a promising model to improve health outcomes and reduce cost.
 The concentration combines an understanding of public health concepts with hands-on data training.

-Quality Informatics Concentration
+Quality Analytics Concentration

-The Quality Informatics Concentration prepares analysts who would work on quality of care, using electronic health records.
+The Quality Analytics Concentration prepares analysts who would work on quality of care, using electronic health records.
 In the recent decade, the data in electronic health records has become uniformly available.
 Analytical methods for measuring severity of illness in these electronic records have been clarified.
 Government agencies now use statistical process control tools to routinely report changes in quality of care across health care organizations.
 Recently, new analytical methods have been designed to conduct root cause analysis.
 The health care industry, specially Health Management Organizations (HMOs) and Hospitals are looking for analysts that understand health care concepts (insurance, severity of illness, case mix adjustments, etc.) and can analyze massive data available through electronic health records.

 Admissions